 Cut remaining 1 tablespoon butter into small pieces and sprinkle over the top.
 Cover the dish with aluminum foil and insert into the oven.

 Bake for 40 minutes and uncover.
-Add salt and pepper per your taste, sprinkle with paprika, then bake another 30 minutes to 40 minutes or until the potatoes are tender to your satisfaction and the cheese is of the desired consistency.
+Add salt and pepper per your taste, sprinkle with paprika, then bake another hour to hour and 15 minutes, or until the potatoes are tender to your satisfaction and the cheese is of the desired consistency.

 Let stand for 5 to 10 minutes before serving.
 Garnish with sprigs of thyme.